Celebrities Spent The 4th Of July Just...Making Out

-Whether you were out celebrating America or just enjoying a day off, the 4th of July weekend was an eventful one for people all across the country, celebrities (and Mark Zuckerberg) included.
+Whether they were out celebrating America or just enjoying a day off, the 4th of July weekend was an eventful one for people all across the U.S, celebrities (and Mark Zuckerberg) included.
 This holiday weekend saw many of Hollywood's couples hit the town for their own festivities, reminding us that summer love is for everyone — but mostly the rich and famous.

 Jennifer Lopez and Ben Affleck continued to be the positive case study children for reuniting with your ex — I'm just saying! — this weekend, bringing their kids together for a family trip to Universal Studios Hollywood before flying across the country for some quality time in the Hamptons.
 And in case the photos of the formerly-engaged stars hugging and kissing isn't enough proof of the love between them, just take Lopez's word for it.
 She's having "the best time of [her] life."